Gastroparesis is a condition that reduces the ability of the stomach to empty its contents. It does not involve a blockage (obstruction).

 Tests you may need include:

-People with diabetes should always control their blood sugar levels.
+People with diabetes should always control their blood sugar level.
 Better control of blood sugar level may improve symptoms of gastroparesis.
 Eating small and more frequent meals and soft foods may also help relieve some symptoms.

 Medicines that may help include: